viamrobotics/docs/docs/program/apis/cloud.md

 **Raises:**

-- GRPCError: An error is raised if an invalid location ID is passed or one isn't passed and no location ID was provided at `AppClient` instantiation.
+- `GRPCError`: This error is raised if an invalid location ID is passed, or if one isn't passed and no location ID was provided at `AppClient` instantiation.

 **Returns:**